Blue Star Mothers of America: Blue Star Mothers today

 Prior to December 2011, membership in the Blue Star Mothers was open to any woman in America whose child is in the United States Armed Forces or who has served in the United States Armed Forces or had an honorable discharge.
 Stepmothers and adoptive mothers are also now eligible for membership.
-Blue Star Dads and others who wish to serve BSMA, Inc. may join as Associate Members.
+Blue Star Fathers and others who wish to serve BSMA, Inc. may join as Associate Members.
 Associate members do not vote or pay dues.

-At National Convention in 2010, under the leadership of then National President Wendy Hoffman, a resolution was passed by the convention body changing eligibility for membership.
+At National Convention in 2010, under the leadership of National President Wendy Hoffman, a resolution was passed by the convention body changing eligibility for membership.
 The resolution was taken to Capitol Hill and in August 2011 a bill was introduced to Congress, followed soon after by a matching bill in the senate.
 Both Bills passed and on December 13, 2012, President Obama signed the Act and the eligibility for membership was expanded to include grandmothers, foster mothers, stepmothers, and female legal guardians.
 Membership is also now open to American citizens living in other countries.

 Blue Star Mothers is made up of local chapters, which are organized into departments in some states.
 Five members are required to start a local chapter.

 Just as when it was founded, the Blue Star Mothers continues to concentrate on providing emotional support to its members, providing support to active military troops, doing volunteer work with veterans in general and veterans' hospitals in particular, and fostering a sense of patriotism and respect for members of the Armed Forces.
 In addition, local chapters carry out individual projects of their own choosing.

 Blue Star Mothers do much more than volunteer in VA hospitals and outreach centers.
 They work in physical and emotional rehabilitation, help with medical supplies, transportation, food, clothing and friendship, gratitude and love.

 Blue Star Mothers do not have a permanent headquarters, so the headquarters travels with the national president.
 The current National President (2014–15) is Judy Dorsey of Ohio.
 Convention locations are chosen by the National President each year.
 Recent conventions have been held in Washington, D.C., Cincinnati, and San Francisco.

 There were about 30,000 members during World War II and several thousand during the Korean War and Vietnam War.
 By July 2006, membership had grown to 164 chapters nationally.
 As of April 2014, there are over 7,500 members and associates in approximately 200 chapters.